aaronpkelly/aaronpkelly.github.io/_posts/bookmarks.md

   - bookmarks
 ---

 I don't really keep bookmarks anymore.
-If I find a website useful, I will either:
+If I find a website useful, I will either (in order of preference):
-- follow the site/person on [[Tools I use daily|https://fraidyc.at/]]
+- add my discovery to a blog post
-- add my discovery into a blog post
+- follow the site/person using RSS + newsbeuter
 - find and favourite the item on news.ycombinator.com
 - star the project on github.com